jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 gem "jekyll"
 ```

-bundler installs the gems and creates a `Gemfile.lock` which locks the current
+Bundler installs the gems and creates a `Gemfile.lock` which locks the current
 gem versions for a future `bundle install`.
 If you ever want to update your gem
 versions you can run `bundle update`.